 \subsection{Acknowledgements}

-Our example resolving the open question when $G=D_8$ was first found in June, 2019, with a computer search by the second author using GAP.
-The second exceptional 2--group example, with $G$ of order 32, was also found this way, which led to us discovering this infinite family of examples.
+Our example resolving the open question about the Balmer spectrum when $G=D_8$ was first found in June, 2019, with a computer search by the second author using GAP.
+The second extraspecial 2--group example, with $G$ of order 32, was also found this way, which led to us discovering this infinite family of examples.
 Tim Dokchister's lovely website GroupNames has been useful in thinking about these and other examples.

 The $D_8$ example was presented by the first author in a talk in Oberwolfach in August, 2019 \cite{kuhn lloyd oberwolfach}.
 At the same meeting, Markus Hausmann asked if a chromatic Floyd theorem might be true, and it eventually occurred to us that we had been working for awhile with an answer to this question, leading to our presentation here.